icco/resume/resume.md

  * <http://natwelch.com>
  * 707-799-8675

-## Skills Summary
+## Background

-I am a current student of Computer Science with an interest in communication and design.
+I am a current student of Computer Science at Cal Poly with an interest in communication and design.
 I am a big believer in experimenting with new things to expand my knowledge both professionally and recreationally.
-I strive to be a quick learner and both a competent leader and a capable worker.
-I have received the rank of Eagle Scout and was an active officer of the Cal Poly Linux Users Group for two years.
+I strive to be a quick learner and both a competent leader and capable worker.
+I am an Eagle Scout and was an active officer of the Cal Poly Linux Users Group for three years.
 I was awarded Cal Poly's Residence Hall Council member of the year for both 2006 and 2007.

 ## Education

 Computer Science Major, English Minor
-Fall 2006 - Present
+Fall 2006 - Spring 2011
 California Polytechnic State University, San Luis Obispo

 ## Systems Proficiency